 - 20 / 20 (89%) - Achieved a TS of 126+ (Last 5)

 Remember to use the trends listed above along with the Ascot racing predictions to see if you can find the winner of the Ascot Chase.
-If you are a newcomer to horse racing betting, then the number of types of bets can be scary!
-Don't let that put you off though, head over to this Types Of Horse Racing Bet article and have a read, you will then have a better knowledge of betting on racing in the future and there are plenty of other articles in the OLBG Betting School too.
+If there is anything that you do not understand in this blog, please leave a comment or head over to the Horse Racing Terms and Abbreviations article which is available in the OLBG Betting School section.

 Are you already a member?
 If not, then why not?
 With over £6,000 given away each month in the tipster competition, why not get involved?
 Remember, It is completely FREE!
 So, head over to the registration page to sign up today!
 If you are already a member, then share your thoughts on the Ascot Chase by adding a tip on the race here.